HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

    C -> A -> B
    C -> B -> A

-For each order, we determine the coalition that exists immediately before Alice joins and calculate her marginal contribution.
+For each order, we ask:

+**What is the marginal contribution of Alice when she joins?**

 For example, consider